ayvi-0001/notion-api/README.md

 ## Creating Pages/Databases/Blocks

-The current version of the Notion api does not allow pages to be created to the parent `workspace`.
+Create objects by passing an existing Page/Database instance to the `create` classmethods.
-Create objects by passing an existing Page/Database instance as an arg to the `create` classmethods.
+The current version of the Notion api does not allow pages/databases to be created to the parent `workspace`.

 ```py
 new_database = notion.Database.create(